How to Prevent Your Invisalign Trays From Breaking

-Receiving your first pair of Invisalign® aligners is incredibly exciting!
+Receiving your first pair of clear aligners is incredibly exciting!
 You are on the first step toward achieving the smile of your dreams.
 During this journey, it is crucial that you take special care of your aligners.
-If your Invisalign cracks or breaks, you may experience some discomfort when wearing the aligners.
-In some cases, you might also have to get them replaced.
+If your Invisalign cracks or breaks, not only will you be at greater risk for Invisalign cutting your tongue, but your aligners won't be as effective at moving your teeth and you'll have to get them replaced.

-Dealing with damage to your Invisalign is never fun.
+Dealing with broken Invisalign trays is never fun.
 However, there are numerous steps you can take to help them maintain their structure and prevent cracks from forming.
 Check out these Invisalign tips now!

 1. Don’t chew or play with your aligners

-Sometimes, you might find yourself absentmindedly chewing on your aligners or moving them around.
-If you just received a new pair of aligners, you might also be struggling with some discomfort at first.
+Sometimes, you might find yourself absentmindedly chewing on your aligners or moving them around in your mouth.
+If you just received a new pair of aligners, you might also be struggling with some Invisalign pain.
 However, it’s crucial that you avoid chewing on them or playing with them.
 This can weaken their material and cause cracks to form.

-Not only are they great for helping your treatment stay on the right path, they also provide a therapeutic dose of xylitol to promote oral health!
-Using them is easy.
-Simply place a Movemint between your teeth before guiding it into place using its patented grooves.
+Not only are they great for helping your treatment stay on the right path, they also provide a therapeutic dose of xylitol to freshen breath and fight dry mouth!
+Using them is easy and fun, and helps to break up the monotony of 22 hours of daily wear time.

 Taking your Invisalign out before you eat may seem like a no brainer, but there might be times when you feel tempted to keep them in.
 Maybe you just want to grab a quick bite or you don’t think you have enough time to properly store them.
 However, Invisalign aligners are not built to handle the pressure that comes with chewing.
 So make sure you remove them before eating.

 4. Place your aligners in a case rather than out in the open